henry-oberholtzer/henry-oberholtzer/README.md

 Programmer and musician based in Portland, OR.

-Currently in the Graduate Prep program for Computer Science at Portland State University.